Random displacements in critical Rydberg atom arrays

 \emph{Model.---} We consider a one-dimensional chain of $N$ atoms.
 The atom at site $i$, with spatial position $x_i$, can be in the atomic ground state $|g_i\rangle$ or the Rydberg state $|r_i\rangle$.
 A laser couples these two states, determining the Rabi frequency $\Omega$ and detuning $\Delta$ through the laser strength and frequency, respectively.
 Two Rydberg atoms can interact via a power-law decaying interaction $V_{ij}=\frac{C_6}{|x_i - x_j|^6}$.
 The Hamiltonian reads

 where $ X_i=|g_i\rangle\langle r_i|+\text{h.c.}$ and $ n_i=|r_i\rangle\langle r_i|$.
 In the absence of disorder, the lattice constant is set to $a$.

 We consider the regime of $C_6$ which achieves nearest-neighbor blockade, where the simultaneous excitation of two atoms in the low-energy sector is prevented.
 In our setup, we fix $C_6$ and $\Delta$ throughout to ensure a classical limit ($\Omega=0$) ground state in an ordered configuration, i.e., $|... grgrgr ... \rangle$ or $|... rgrgrg ... \rangle$.
 This breaks a $\mathbb{Z}_2$ symmetry, which is characterized by the lattice translation symmetry by one site.
 On the other hand, with a high Rabi frequency $\Omega$, this symmetry is restored in the ground state.
 At a certain critical value of the Rabi frequency $\Omega_c$, a 1+1D Ising critical point emerges.
-This is the ``starting point'' of our study that is located on $\Omega$-axis in Fig.~\ref{fig:main}(b).
+This is the ``starting point'' of our study that is located on the $\Omega$-axis in Fig.~\ref{fig:main}(b).

-Our main interest lies in how this phase transition is affected when small, time-independent random displacement in the atomic positions is introduced.
+Our main interest lies in how this phase transition is affected when small, time-independent random displacements in the atomic positions are introduced.
 To model this, we shift the position of each atom by $\delta a_i$ as shown in Fig.~\ref{fig:main}(a), where $\delta a_i$ are drawn independently from a uniform distribution on $[-\delta a, \delta a]$.
 The interaction term can then be Taylor expanded in small $\delta a_i$ as

 where we have assumed a periodic boundary condition $i\sim i+N$.
 We have also cut off the sum over $l$, which should have an upper limit of order $N$, to some constant upper limit $l_0$ independent of $N$.